nickmvincent/ugc-val-est/self_replication.md

 Edit: actually, looks like it's pretty simple to replace my GCS code w/ code that hits the local filesystem.

 Problem #2: Oh boy!
 Looks like I had was switching between SO and Reddit by commenting/uncomments code.
 That would be a challenge for someone... let's fix it...

+OK - I'm successfully loading Reddit data from JSON sampling new SO data from the BigQuery dataset I already downloaded.
+Started the SO data sample at 11:30pm and the Reddit data load at 12:10am.
+Here's another replication hiccup - I didn't the record the time that these steps should take, so current me has no idea!

+Here's the results of my 1,000,000 sample of SO posts:
+{'posts_attempted': 1000000, 'already_in_db': 0, 'already_in_errors': 0, 'rows_added': 984184, 'errors_added': 15816}
+Runtime for iteration 0 was 15516.642497777939
+Total runtime was 15516.642553329468